 By Helen Tarbet, US Forest Service

 That’s all for this update.
 Look for our next wildflower update in two weeks.
 Until then, happy viewing!
-If you would like to be added to the Figueroa Wildflower Update email list, please contact Helen Tarbet by e-mail at email@example.com.
+If you would like to be added to the Figueroa Wildflower Update email list, please send your request to Helen Tarbet by email at firstname.lastname@example.org.